 The Academy is committed to working with other professionals and practitioners to maximise the learning opportunities and well-being of our pupils.
-We ensure that we always seek the expert advice from education and health professionals to ensure the maximum impact of our interventions whilst minimising duplication and disruption for pupils, families, and practitioners.
+We ensure that we always seek the expert advice from education and health professionals as part of the graduated response to ensure the maximum impact of our interventions whilst minimising duplication and disruption for pupils, families, and practitioners.